-We agree with GAWB's proposed approach, as network operational risks are to GAWB's account.
+We agree with GAWB's proposed approach, as network operational risks are borne by GAWB.

-Connections under GAWB control
+8.11.3 Connections under GAWB control

-In circumstances where GAWB controls the flow rates at a connection, GAWB proposed that the price at that connection be based on the maximum average three-day flows.
+In circumstances where GAWB controls the flow rates at a connection, GAWB initially proposed that the price at that connection be based on the maximum average three-day flows.
 GAWB noted that a three-day average was chosen to reflect the typical operating capacity of reservoirs.